Mekhlabhishek/Test1/book/chapter-3.md

 npm test
 ```

-Go ahead and paste command on terminal and hit enter.
-You will see error on terminal as previous this is because we haven't created our first program/test under `test/specs/`.
-Hop on to next chapter where we will run our program with test runner.
+Go ahead and paste command on a terminal and hit enter.
+You will see an error on a terminal as previous this is because we haven't created our first program/test under `test/specs/`.
+Hop on to the next chapter where we will run our program with a test runner.